-There is no such as nature of a women, which is clearly defined.
-The naturalness of gayness for feminist is getting a lot of critique as well.
+X argues that There is no such as nature of a women, which is clearly defined.
+The assumed naturalness of gayness for feminists is getting a lot of critique as well.
 If people argue that it's natural for animals to be gay, it includes, that it is natural for humans to be gay as well, because we are all creature of nature.
-But if that is true, than there should be a gene for being gay, but there isn't, becausenot everything is in our body.
+But if that is true, then there should be a gene for being gay, but there isn't, becausenot everything is in our body.
 Also science doesn't have the answerand found a definite answer to the naturalness of gayness.(Ebd., p.106ff.).So we can't really define the nature of the male or female gender.
 Therefore it's not correct to say, that a transgender women can't live fully in her chosen gender.

-All in all it can't be said that gayness is natural andwe also can't put an exact label on everything.
-Asthe non-human animals have shown, it is possible to have to differentgenders, which can variate to the natural events,and to be gay orheterosexual at the same time.
-Gayness can be natural of it's choice.The trans-corporeality shows, the openness of the human body, there is an interaction between human being and non-human beings.There is a connection between them, so the animal world showed us, that it is possible to have different genders, and to live as a homosexual or heterosexual without putting an exact label on it.
+it can't be said that gayness is natural andwe also can't put an exact label on everything.
+Asthe non-human animals have shown, it is possible to have to different sexes genders, which can variate to the natural events,and to be gay orheterosexual at the same time.
+Gayness can be natural iff it's choice.The trans-corporeality shows, the openness of the human body, there is an interaction between human being and non-human beings.There is a connection between them, so the animal world showed us, that it is possible to have different genders, and to live as a homosexual or heterosexual without putting an exact label on it.

+Nice thinking!

 References: